 Lung injury may result following a single massive overexposure to high vapour concentrations or multiple exposures to lower concentrations of any pulmonary irritant material.
 Health effects of amines, such as skin irritation and transient corneal edema ("blue haze," "halo effect," "glaucopsia"), are best prevented by means of formal worker education, industrial hygiene monitoring, and exposure control methods.
-Persons who are highly sensitive to the triggering effect of non-specific irritants should not be assigned to jobs in which
+Persons who are highly sensitive to the triggering effect of non-specific irritants should not be assigned to jobs in which such agents are used, handled, or manufactured.

 Medical surveillance programs should consist of a pre-placement evaluation to determine if workers or applicants have any impairments (e.g., hyperreactive airways or bronchial asthma) that would limit their fitness for work in jobs with potential for exposure to amines.
-A clinical baseline can be established at the time of this evaluation.
+A clinical baseline can be established at the time of this evaluation